Last updated on August 13th, 2019 at 03:24 pm

 Corfu neighboring small islands

-Of course no one who enjoy a holiday in Corfu should miss a visit to Paxos islands.
+Of course, no one who enjoys a holiday in Corfu should miss a visit to Paxos islands.

 Paxos is an island that has been called one of the 20 most beautiful islands in the world, where among other things to see are the huge sea caves with turquoise waters, far larger and more beautiful than other similar Ionian islands caves.